Cyclospora Infection (Cyclosporiasis) (cont.)

 What are the risk factors for a Cyclospora infection?

 Cyclospora causes disease throughout the world, but it is much more common in tropical and subtropical climates.
 Outbreaks that occur in more temperate zones, such as in the United States, are often -- but not exclusively -- associated with food imported from warmer climates.
-The produce at risk is that exposed to ground contaminated with human feces or washed with contaminated water.
+The produce at risk is that which is exposed to ground contaminated with human feces or washed with contaminated water.
 Thus, lettuce, raspberries, basil, and snow peas have all been implicated in past outbreaks.
 In 2013, an outbreak occurred involving many states, including Texas, Iowa, and Nebraska.
 This outbreak affected hundreds of people and was at least partially caused by bagged lettuce grown in Mexico.
 There have been small outbreaks in 31 states with a total of 546 people diagnosed with the infection in 2015.

-Although travel to a tropical or subtropical country is a risk factor for Cyclospora infection, the risk is relatively low and the organism is not a major cause of travelers' diarrhea.
+Although travel to a tropical or subtropical country is a risk factor for Cyclospora infection, the risk is relatively low.
+The organism is not a major cause of travelers' diarrhea.